Julian Carroll: State legislature

-Lieutenant Governor
+Lieutenant governor

-Carroll had considered running for the U.S. Senate in 1968, but dropped out of the race after just two weeks when he discovered that it would take well over $100,000 to run a competitive primary campaign.
-In 1971, former governor Bert T. Combs sought a second term as governor and chose Carroll as his informal running mate.
+Carroll had considered running for the United States Senate in 1968, but dropped out of the race after just two weeks when he discovered that it would take well over $100,000 to run a competitive primary campaign.
+In 1971, former governor Bert Combs sought a second term as governor and chose Carroll as his informal running mate.
 (The governor and lieutenant governor were elected separately at the time.)
 Combs, an Eastern Kentucky native, sought geographic balance for the ticket by selecting Carroll, from the far-west Jackson Purchase.
 Combs said he would provide the needed financing, and Carroll agreed to enter the race.

-Seven other Democratic candidates for lieutenant governor entered the race, the most formidable being sitting attorney general John B. Breckinridge.
+Seven other Democratic candidates for lieutenant governor entered the race, the most formidable being sitting Attorney General of Kentucky John B. Breckinridge.
 While Combs lost to sitting Lieutenant Governor Wendell Ford in the gubernatorial primary, Carroll won the separate primary for lieutenant governor, partly on the strength of the Eastern Kentucky votes he gained from his association with Combs.
 Carroll went on to defeat Republican Jim Host in the general election for lieutenant governor.
-As lieutenant governor, Carroll chaired the Legislative Research Commission and the National Conference of Lieutenant Governors.
+As lieutenant governor, Carroll chaired the Legislative Research Commission and the National Lieutenant Governors Association.